 The car they designed ended up being the most successful streetcar in history.
 Some 4,500 were built in North America, running in 33 cities, including San Francisco.
 The technology was later exported to Europe, where PCCs ran in many cities for decades.

 Are the PCC cars really from all those different cities?

-The PCC cars currently (or soon to be) in the operational F-line fleet come from three sources: thirteen acquired second-hand from Philadelphia, eleven acquired third-hand from Newark, New Jersey (which obtained them from Minneapolis-St. Paul) and eight that have always run in San Francisco.
+The PCC cars in the operational F-line fleet come from three sources: thirteen acquired second-hand from Philadelphia, eleven acquired third-hand from Newark, New Jersey (which obtained them from Minneapolis-St. Paul) and eight that have always run in San Francisco.
 These 32 streetcars have all been completely rebuilt and painted to represent some of the cities that originally ran the PCC car.

 There was considerable debate about how to paint the fleet, with some in Market Street Railway and Muni believing that all the PCCs should be painted in a single Muni paint scheme.
 The multiple-city approach prevailed, because it demonstrates the continent-wide popularity of this car type, acknowledges the fact that individual cars often ran in more than one city in their operating lifetimes, and adds color to the route.
 The paint schemes are as accurate as possible, and are wildly popular with riders and onlookers alike.

 Even though the provenance of the cars is made clear in the informational material on board the cars, many San Franciscans have ‘adopted’ individual cars because they remind them of their hometown or a city special to them.
 In fact, on several occasions, visitors from cities represented in the PCC fleet have insisted that the car they see on the streets of San Francisco actually ran in their town, even when they are told it is merely painted in tribute to their city.
 To them, it is the real thing.

 How many cities ran PCC streetcars, and which ones are represented in the F-line fleet?